Junos-Cat/UMI_RTX_Basic_Controller/README.md

     -v ~/Desktop/JUNO/LAB42_RTX_control/:/home/Stage/LAB42_RTX_control/ \
     my-image-name
 ```
+This means you won't have to rebuild the Docker image as often.

 4. Check your container
 You should now be able to see a list of running containers by running: